top of page

 final events

-We believe that the imminent coming of Christ is to rapture the living members of the Church and to resurrect those dead in Christ (2 Thess.
-2; I Thess.
-4:13-18) will immediately precede the seven-year tribulation (Revelation 3:10).
-The physical return of Christ to the earth (2 Peter 3:3-10, Revelation 22:7) will end the tribulation period and will usher in His 1000 year reign over the earth (Revelation 20:1-6).
-His reign is followed by the final judgment of mankind, Satan, and the fallen angels (Revelation 20:7-25), the creation of a new heaven and new earth, and the ushering in of the eternal joys of heaven for all those who have ever trusted Christ for salvation.
-(Revelation 21:1-22:5)
+We teach that the imminent coming of Christ to rapture the living members of the Church and to resurrect those dead in Christ will immediately precede the seven-year tribulation.
+The physical return of Christ to the earth will end the tribulation period and will usher in His 1000-year reign over the earth.
+His reign is followed by the final judgment of mankind, Satan, and the fallen angels, the creation of a new heaven and new earth, and the ushering in of the eternal joys of heaven for all those who have received salvation in Jesus Christ (1 Thess.
+4:13-18; 2 Thess.
+2:1-12; 2 Peter 3:3-10; Revelation 3:10; 20:1-25; 21:1-22:5).

 bottom of page